 After the implants have bonded to the jaw bone, the second stage begins.
 The surgeon will uncover the implants and attach small posts (also called healing abutments) that protrude through the gums.
 After 2-3 weeks of gum healing, your general dentist or prosthodontist will make the final crown(s) or prosthesis.
 Most patients experience minimal disruption in their daily life.

 Single Stage Implants:

 Under certain situations, single stage implants may be placed.
 With single stage implants, the healing abutments are placed at the same time as the implants are placed so as to avoid a second stage surgery to place them.
 A minimum of 3 months of healing time is required before the crown or prosthesis can be made.

 Immediate Implant after Tooth Extraction:

 There are even situations where the implants can be placed at the same time as a tooth extraction – further minimizing the number of surgical procedures.
 Traditionally, after a tooth was extracted, a waiting period of three months was required for adequate bone healing before implant placement.
-In certain circumstances, Dr. Chau can place the implant during the same appointment as the tooth extraction, thereby eliminating the traditional 3 month waiting period.
+In certain circumstances, the surgeon can place the implant during the same appointment as the tooth extraction, thereby eliminating the traditional 3 month waiting period.
 This is called immediate implant placement.